Category Management Process

 Category Management identifies opportunities for organisations to lower purchase costs, foster mutually beneficial relationships with vendors and minimise risk.

 At its very core, Category Management is a proactive approach to procurement.
-It looks at the types of items procured by various units in an organisation and bundles the similar products into a single contract.
+It looks at the types of items procured by various units in an organisation and bundles similar products into a single contract.

 When approaching vendors with a bigger contract, organisations purchase items more effectively and obtain significant savings from the lowered unit price.
 Buying items in bulk allows the procurement team to reduce the number of purchases within a given period resulting in more savings with less working capital needed.